zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        .. type:: object

-     - The person and the address the order is billed too.
+     - The person and the address the order is billed to.
 See below.

    * - ``consumerDateOfBirth``